Day Trips from Athens

 Georgia's Antebellum Trail (South)

-Athens is the northern gateway to the Antebellum Trail, which winds south on the Hwy.
-441 Heritage Corridor through Watkinsville, Madison, Eatonton, Milledgeville, Old Clinton, and Macon.
+Athens is the northern gateway to the Antebellum Trail, which winds south on Hwy.
+441 through Watkinsville, Madison, Eatonton, Milledgeville, Old Clinton, and Macon.
 Each community is renowned for antebellum architecture, beautiful gardens, and Southern tradition.
 Lake Oconee offers great water recreation and the state's best golf courses.
 One of Georgia's most popular tourist routes, the 100-mile Antebellum Trail offers an important glimpse of life in the South before the American Civil War.

 Oconee County (South)